jasync-sql/jasync-sql/mysql-async/README.md

 * supports MySQL servers from 4.1 and above
 * supports most available database types

+## Gotchas

+* `unsigned` types are not supported, their behaviour when using this driver is undefined.
+* MySQL truncates millis in `datetime`, `timestamp` and `time` fields.
+If your date has millis, they will be gone ([docs here](http://dev.mysql.com/doc/refman/5.0/en/fractional-seconds.html))
+* Timezone support is rather complicated ([see here](http://dev.mysql.com/doc/refman/5.5/en/time-zone-support.html)), avoid using timezones in MySQL.
+This driver just stores the dates as they are and won't perform any computation or calculation.
+I'd recommend using only `datetime` fields and avoid `timestamp` fields as much as possible.
+* `time` in MySQL is not exactly a time in hours, minutes, seconds.
+It's a period/duration and it can be expressed in days too (you could, for instance, say that a time is __-120d 19:27:30.000 001__).
+As much as this does not make much sense, that is how it was implemented at the database and as a driver we need to stay true to it, so, while you **can** send `java.sql.Time` and `LocalTime` objects to the database, when reading these values you will always receive a `scala.concurrent.Duration` object since it is the closest thing we have to what a `time` value in MySQL means.

 ## Supported types

-One important thing to take into account here is that `time` in MySQL is not exactly a time in hours, minutes, seconds.
-It's a period/duration and it can be expressed days too (you could, for instance, say that a time is __-120d 19:27:30.000 001__.
-As much as this does not make much sense, that is how it was implemented at the database and as a driver we need to stay true to it, so, while you **can** send `java.sql.Time` and `LocalTime` objects to the database, when reading these values you will always receive a `scala.concurrent.Duration` object since it is the closest thing we have to what a `time` value in MySQL means.
+When you are receiving data from a `ResultSet`:

 MySQL type | Scala/Java type
 --- | --- | ---